thehimanshubansal/Disha-Darshak-AI/README.md

     -   Manages a multi-turn conversational interview.
 It maintains the history of the conversation and uses the user's resume context to ask relevant questions.
 At the end of the interview, it generates a final, structured JSON evaluation of the user's performance.

 -   **`career-advice-chatbot.ts`:**
-    -   A straightforward flow that takes a user's question and resume text to provide a context-aware, personalized response.
+    -   Takes a user's question and a comprehensive JSON object of their profile data (including past evaluations) to provide deeply personalized and context-aware responses.

 ---